osg-htc/docs/docs/common/ca.md

 Managing Certificate Revocation Lists
 =====================================

 In addition to CA certificates, you normally need to have updated Certificate Revocation Lists (CRLs) which are are lists of certificates that have been revoked for any reason.
-Software in the OSG Software Stack use these to ensure that you are talking to valid clients or servers.
+Software in the OSG Software Stack uses these to ensure that you are talking to valid clients or servers.

 We use a tool named `fetch-crl` that periodically updates the CRLs.
 Fetch CRL is a utility that updates Certificate Authority (CA) Certificate Revocation Lists (CRLs).
 These are lists of certificates that were granted by the CA, but have since been revoked.
 It is good practice to regularly update the CRL list for each CA to ensure that you do not authenticate any certificate that has been revoked.

 `fetch-crl` is installed as two different system services.
 The fetch-crl-boot service runs only at boot time.
 The `fetch-crl-cron` service runs `fetch-crl` every 6 hours (with a random sleep